Smoothie: Smoothing Diffusion on Token Embeddings for Text Generation: Conclusion

 \section{Conclusion}

 In this work, we introduce \textsc{Smoothie}, a text diffusion method that constructs its diffusion process with consideration of the discrete nature of text and the semantic relationships between tokens.
 To capture these properties, each token is mapped to a vector of Euclidean distances between its embedding and the embeddings of all tokens in the vocabulary.
-Our choice of the Euclidean distance is based on the Euclidean semantic space hypothesis \cite{euclidean_space_hyp}, which posits that semantic similarity correlates with Euclidean proximity in embedding space.
+Our choice of the Euclidean distance is based on the Euclidean semantic space hypothesis \citep{euclidean_space_hyp}, which posits that semantic similarity correlates with Euclidean proximity in embedding space.
+Additionally, we use a sampling method that disregards the previous latent state when calculating the updated latent.
+This solver demonstrates superior empirical performance to the conventionally used DDPM.

-Our method also can be applicable to other categorical domains where semantic relationships exist between categories.
+Our method also can be applicable to other categorical domains where semantic relationships exist between categories (e.g. graphs, protein sequences).
 However, in such cases, a different distance metric more suited to the domain's properties may be required.
 We leave the exploration of this direction to future work.

-Empirical results on four sequence-to-sequence tasks demonstrate that \textsc{Smoothie} outperforms existing text diffusion methods, as well as our diffusion model with alternative diffusion latent spaces that do not rely on additional encoders.
+Empirical results on four sequence-to-sequence tasks demonstrate that \textsc{Smoothie} outperforms existing text diffusion methods, as well as our diffusion model framework with alternative diffusion latent spaces that do not rely on additional encoders.